 The COMPASS Reading Test

-Out of the several test areas included in the COMPASS testing, the COMPASS reading test is an important part that plays the following roles.
+Out of the several test areas included, the Reading test is an important part that plays the following roles.
 It helps colleges:

 - Evaluate the reading abilities and comprehension skills of students